 “Need to let you know that ++ patients have been enormously grateful for the varied articles on your website.They’ve found them incredibly helpful, reassuring and less alone/isolated.
 Thank you for your work – it’s much appreciated, I can assure you!”
 Dr Hannah Short, GP Suffolk

-We are also working with Cysters, a group set up by Neelam Heera in Birmingham for the BME community to help women overcome gynaecological issues they may face and the stigma that is often associated with such problems due to their intimate nature by enabling them to seek the appropriate help they require and talk about these problems which impact upon their sexual function and relationships.
+We also raise awareness about Cysters, a group set up by Neelam Heera in Birmingham for the BAME community to help women overcome gynaecological issues they may face and the stigma that is often associated with such problems due to their intimate nature by enabling them to seek the appropriate help they require and talk about these problems which impact upon their sexual function and relationships.

-We frequently speak to women about problems with vaginismus, post surgery tightness, scarring, desensitisation and sexual symptoms of the menopause and recommend using YES organic lubricant with a slim product.
+We frequently speak to women who have vaginismus, lichens sclerosus, post surgery tightness, post childbirth scarring, desensitisation and sexual symptoms of the menopause and recommend using YES organic lubricant with a slim product.
 We also have couples who are looking to find ways in which to enjoy sexual intimacy even when coital sex is not possible.